toobstar/toobstar.github.io/content/posts/2023-10-09_timesheets.md

 #### High Quality Data

 Maintaining high quality data is crucial for timesheets to be of value.
 The [proverbial bad apple](https://www.npr.org/2011/05/09/136017612/bad-apple-proverbs-theres-one-in-every-bunch) real does spoil the apple cart and once trust is lost it's hard to restore.
-There needs to be continuous focus on validating the data through visible reporting or spot checks to maintain this compliance and quality.
-This feedback loop of reporting drives improved quality with the people entering time have a shared and improved understanding of how that information is used.
+There needs to be continuous focus on validating the data through visible reporting or spot checks to maintain this compliance to quality.
+This feedback loop of reporting drives improved quality when the people carrying the burden of entering time have a shared and improved understanding of how that information is used.

 #### Work with people rather than against them